-Tick 'Yes' if the estate or trust is paying the tax on behalf of beneficiaries, then complete all boxes 26A to 26S.
+Tick 'Yes' if the estate or trust is paying the tax on behalf of beneficiaries, then complete all boxes 27A to 27S.

 'Yes' means the trust/estate will retain any excess tax credits (except overseas credits and Imputation credits) for the trust/estate.
-The beneficiary must then show the gross income allocated to them as trust income and can only claim the amount of tax paid by the Trust at key point 26K, in the key point for Tax Paid by Trustees of their own income tax return.
+The beneficiary must then show the gross income allocated to them as trust income and can only claim the amount of tax paid by the trust at key point 27K, in the key point for Tax Paid by Trustees of their own income tax return.

 Tick 'No' if the estate or trust is not paying the tax on behalf of beneficiaries.
-Then complete boxes 26A to 26J, and boxes 26L, 26N and 26P only.
+Then complete boxes 27A to 27J, and boxes 27L, 27N and 27P only.

-Question 26J Taxable distributions by non-complying trust
+Question 27J Taxable distributions by non-complying trust

-Show taxable distributions to each beneficiary in Box 26J and the tax in Box 26R.
+Show taxable distributions to each beneficiary in Box 27J and the tax in Box 27R.
 Taxable distributions by a non-complying trust are taxable to the beneficiary at a flat rate of 45 cents in the dollar.

-Question 26K Calculation of tax
+Question 27K Calculation of tax

-Do not fill out Box 26K if you ticked "No" in Box 26I.
+Do not fill out Box 27K if you ticked "No" in Box 27I.

-If the estate or trust is paying tax on behalf of the beneficiaries calculate tax on taxable income of beneficiaries using the rates below.
+If the estate or trust is paying tax on behalf of the beneficiaries first calculate tax on total taxable income of beneficiary, including other income not received from the estate or trust, using the rates below.